 I’ve moved my Jekyll site into a Rails app, and I’ve done just enough work to have every post render without errors and added just enough style to make things readable.
 Some of the site still looks pretty bad, and none of it looks good yet.
 But that’s ok, because my plan is to rebuild and redesign the site in the open.
-I’d love to hear your feedback as I go - I haven’t built out the comments feature yet, so for now please feel free to email me at <caleb at this domain> or reach out/follow on Twitter!
+I’d love to hear your feedback as I go - I haven’t built out the comments feature yet, so for now please feel free to email me or reach out/follow on Twitter!
 The first post in the Rebuild in the Open series, CSS-only Submenu Navigation with Post Tags is also up.
 It looks at how I use the front matter tags in my posts to generate the new top nav automatically, with a HTML- and CSS-only accessible menu with submenus to display the nav.

 Why move to Rails?